Toowoomba–Karara Road: History

 Westbrook pastoral run was established in 1841, and Eton Vale pastoral run was established in 1840 in what is now Cambooya.
 Felton and Felton South were the site of an early pastoral run.
 Ellangowan pastoral run was established in 1842, and Leyburn was settled in the 1840s.
 The first roads were cut to provide access to the pastoral runs and new settlements for wheeled vehicles.

 In 1877 land was resumed from many pastoral runs to establish smaller farms.
 These resumptions included Westbrook (11,500 acres), Eton Vale (6,500 acres), and Felton (7,800 acres).
 These resumptions soon led to closer settlement and a demand for better roads to enable the commercial success of the new farms.

 Cambooya was connected by rail to Toowoomba in 1871, and quickly grew as a commercial centre.
 A post office had opened in 1869, and the first school opened in 1882.
 The development of new farms led to greater use of the road to Toowoomba.

 The site for the town of Leyburn was surveyed in 1852.
 By 1861 the town had a post office and a police station, and the first school opened in 1862.
 Despite not having a railway connection the town grew quickly, with a hotel built in 1863, a court house in 1866 and a church in 1871.
 This placed great reliance on a road connection to Toowoomba.
 As settlement spread south from Leyburn it was inevitable that a road connection to the Cunningham Highway was established.

+Intersecting state-controlled roads

+This road intersects with the following state-controlled roads: